-Yosemite Valley: Dining at a fifty percent discount is available at Yosemite Valley Lodge Base Camp Eatery and the Curry Village Pavilion.
+Yosemite Valley: Dining at a fifty percent discount is available at Yosemite Valley Lodge Base Camp Eatery and the Seven Tents Pavilion in Curry Village.
 Groceries are available in the valley as well as Mariposa (11⁄2 hours away) via highway 140.